Why Choose EIU?

 The department’s internship program places qualified students in writing and editing related internships in the local area.

 EIU offers future educators life-changing international experience.
 Read more...

 Every Eastern student can live and study at Harlaxton, Eastern’s partner campus in England.
 Read more...

-In addition to all the other study abroad programs offered at EIU, faculty in English lead two popular summer study abroad programs, to Harlaxton College in Grantham, England (50 miles south of London), South Africa and Costa Rica.
+In addition to all the other study abroad programs offered at EIU, faculty in English lead two popular summer study abroad programs, to Harlaxton College in Grantham, England (50 miles south of London) and to South Africa.

 EIU English graduates work in a wide variety of areas, including writing and editing, other communications jobs, law, public relations, college student services, advertising, careers in nonprofit agencies, and jobs in the corporate sector, especially marketing and human resources, teaching English abroad, and of course teaching at the high school or college levels.